andyleap/srvbot/README.md

 # Logging
 Logs operate in 2 ways, Live, and Held.
 Live logs output directly to specific channels as new log lines come in, and Held logs store the last X lines, and output them on demand.
 A log can be both Live and Held at the same time, if desired.
 Logs can be filtered by regex using golang's regexp library [Syntax](https://github.com/google/re2/wiki/Syntax).

+# Monitoring
+Monitors are used to query and track variables over time, this includes things like memory info, mysql query counts, http connections/second and so forth.

+## Current Monitors
+* mysql
+* memory

+# Contact
+My development srvbot and I are on freenode, channel #srvbot.
+[WebChat](http://webchat.freenode.net/?channels=%23srvbot&uio=d4).
+Let me know what kind of things you'd be interested in seeing srvbot do!